J0J0HA/langmng/README.md

 ### set:content

 This feature sets the content of the element.
 The value of the option should be valid HTML.
 For example, if you want to set the content of a paragraph to ``hello``, you should add the following attribute to the paragraph: `data-langmng="set:content=hello;"`.
 (Used internally to place error messages)

+### preload

+This feature preloads the translation of another page.
+The value should be the link to the other page, relative or absolute.
+For example, if you want to preload the translations of the page `example.html`, you should add the following attribute to the element: `data-langmng="preload=example.html;"`.
+You can also use already existing attribute values with ``>``.
+For example, if you want to preload the translations of the page specified in the ``href`` attribute of a link, you should add the following attribute to the element: `data-langmng="preload=>href;"`.
+If you want to preload the translations of a specific page, you can use the ``@<pageId>`` syntax.
+For example, if you want to preload the translations of the page `example.html`, you should add the following attribute to the element: `data-langmng="preload=@example;"`.

+This feature also takes the ``lang`` query parameter into account.
+For example, if you want to preload the translations of the page `example.html` in the language `de`, you should add the following attribute to the element: `data-langmng="preload=example.html?lang=de;"`.

 ## Direct HTML translations with @langmng